Displaced Topologies

 The Displaced Topologies collection explores the concept of belonging to disparate cultures within the context of storytelling, ancestry, deep history, displacement, borders, and both hard and soft man-made structures, as well as records of fractures, disintegration, and rebuilding.
 It gathers artworks that symbolize structures, documents, and humans connected by the conditions of migration, displacement, and cultural heterogeneity.

 Home Abroad (2023) and Morning Star (2024) are experimental artworks that paved the path for Displaced Topologies.
 The sewn canvas collages approach evokes a relocated kind of life where the parts may originate from different cultural worldviews, forming something new.
 Minimalist compositions are juxtaposed with the chaotic, galactic-looking patterns, which signify making order out of chaos, akin to making a home in the pandemonium of a displaced life.
-To further explore how dynamic gestures can be incorporated into the medium of canvas collage, I introduce three-dimensionality through sculpted inserts, some sunken, others distended, which raises metaphorical questions about what should remain flat, what should protrude, or recede in my cultural narratives.
-More broadly, considering the history of migrations, the three-dimensionality metaphorizes the agency of past worlds folded within future ones, examined from the perspective of deep history and microscopically, looking at what is present now.

 The Four Buildings (2025) diptych references the roof shapes of four specific utilitarian buildings from my two homelands, suturing the distant cultures within a unified context.
 One pair of rooflines represents the travelling hubs I have frequented, both having the power to facilitate and disrupt migrations.
 The other pair represents the universities I have attended in the two countries, homes of enlightenment, disillusion, and activism.
 Each pair of buildings connects geographies and power structures of travel and education in Serbia and Canada in an upside-down way, as one may think of them being on opposite sides of the globe, world politics, and positions of power.